rundeck/rundeck/docs/en/api/rundeck-api.md

 See [Listing Running Executions](#listing-running-executions).

-### Retry a Job on Failed Nodes
+### Retry a Job based on execution

-Retry a failed execution only on failed nodes.
+Retry a failed execution on failed nodes only or on the same as the execution.
 This is the same functionality as the `Retry Failed Nodes ...` button on the execution page.

 **Request:**